jetbrains-academy/intellij-platform-plugin-course/psiSection/accessingPsiElementsLesson/accessingPsiElementsClassProgrammingTask/task.md

-You need to implement a function `countKtClasses` which will count number of kotlin classes declared in the given kotlin PSI file.
+Using your newly gained knowledge about `PsiTreeUtil.findChildrenOfType` method, implement a function `countKtClasses` which will count number of kotlin classes declared in the given kotlin PSI file.

 <div class="hint" title="Which class should I use as aClass parameter?">